 SANDALOR® colour anodisation

-The SANDALOR® - technology extends the available colour range to blue, red, yellow, black and gold.
+The SANDALOR® colour anodisation - technology extends the available colour range to yellow, gold, red, blue and turquoise.
 By combination with the Colour-two-stage process, SANDALOR® colours can be obtained in various brightness levels.
 The play of colours between e.g. the basic colour red and red-black is vibrant with bright metallic effects.
 The lightfastness of the colourants we use ranges beyond value 8 on the ISO-Blue-Scale and is thus suitable for any kind of application, even for outside applications in architecture.

 The - process

-With the combination of the two-step process for the electrolytic coloring of anodized aluminium and the absorption of dyes in a dye bath, numerous shades (blue, red, orange, yellow, black, green, gold etc.) may be achieved for varying levels of brightness.
+With the combination of the two-step process for the electrolytic coloring of anodized aluminium and the absorption of dyes in a dye bath, numerous shades (yellow, gold, red, blue and turquoise) may be achieved for varying levels of brightness.
 Whereas electrolytically embedded metal oxides may be found on the pore bottom, adsorptive shades deposit along the pore walls (see Ill.).
 The lightfastness of the dyes we use exceeds value 8 of the ISO-Blue-Scale.
 The color effect is extremely vivid with bright metallic shades.

 Please ask for specimen or samples!

-Illustration: Aluminium surface with anodic pore, two-step process for electrolytic coloring, Sandalor coloring and sealing
+Illustration: Aluminium surface with anodic pore, two-step process for electrolytic coloring, SANDALOR® colouring and sealing

 Anodically obtained oxide layers are translucent.
 The major part of the light falling onto an anodized surface is not reflected on the surface of the oxide layer itself but on the oxide layer/metal interface.
 This is why its metallic appearance may be maintained during anodizing.